ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/resiliency-design.md

 ## High availability design
 {: #high-availability-design}

-The web app cross-region resiliency pattern deploys a 3-tier web architecture in two regions following the multi-zone, multi-region deployment described in [VPC Resiliency on IBM Cloud](/docs/vpc-resiliency).
+The web app cross-region resiliency pattern deploys a 3-tier web architecture in two regions following the multi-zone, multi-region deployment described in [IBM Cloud VPC resiliency](/docs/vpc-resiliency).

 The web tier and application tier are deployed in two availability zones within each region.
 Each tier is deployed across VPC Virtual Server Instances (VSIs) in a VPC Instance Group for Autoscaling.
 A public VPC Application Load Balancer (ALB) routes web requests to healthy virtual instances in the app tier.
 A private VPC ALB routes traffic to healthy virtual servers in the app tier.